How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 2. Use a Simple MP3 Player

-3. Post Audio on the Website
+3. Post Audio on a Website

 The biggest advantage is that there is no need to introduce dedicated equipment.